-Capital Area will continue to partner with the City of Austin and Travis County to leverage 50 percent federal SNAP E&T funds to cover the costs of providing SNAP E&T services to exempt and mandatory SNAP recipients not currently served due to funding limitations in the SNAP E&T program.
-The City of Austin (City) and Travis County (County) fund a local Workforce Education and Readiness Continuum (WERC) program, with local (non-Federal) City and County funds, which will supply non-Federal funding for the provision of allowable SNAP E&T activities and support services to SNAP recipients participating in the initiative.
+Workforce Solutions Capital Area (Capital Area) will continue to partner with the City of Austin (City) and Travis County (County) to leverage 50 percent Federal SNAP E&T funds to cover the costs of providing SNAP E&T services to exempt and mandatory SNAP recipients not currently served due to funding limitations in the SNAP E&T program.
+The City and County will continue to fund a local Workforce Education and Readiness Continuum (WERC) in Texas during the FFY 24 SNAP E&T State Plan program, with local (non-Federal) City and County funds, which will supply non-Federal funding for the provision of allowable SNAP E&T activities and support services to SNAP recipients participating in the initiative.